 You will stay in the intensive care unit (ICU) for 2-3 days.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 This surgery is done in a hospital setting.
 The usual length of stay is 7-10 days.
 Your doctor may choose to keep you longer if you shows signs of rejecting the new lungs or have other problems.

 Arrange for help at home until you can manage on your own.
-There will be some adjustments that you will have to make because of the transplant.
-These include:
+Ongoing treatment and monitoring may include:

 It will take about 6 months to recover from a lung transplant.